heyellieday/eid-verify-docker/README.md

 Uses [https://github.com/open-eid/libdigidocpp](libdigidocpp) under the hood, which is maintained by Estonia

 Now contains a web server that passes through to the command line.

+NOTE: This is a proof of concept and how the file downloading is handled is not ideal.S

 Will update docs...

 ## Steps to run locally, assuming you have docker set up.